anzepirnat/CtRNN/README.md

 ## CtRNN Architecture

 To achieve high classification performance with improved energy efficiency, we introduced a new DL CtRNN architecture.
 The architecture comprises four blocks, each with convolutional layers, average pooling layers, a transposed convolutional layer, and a gated recurrent unit (GRU) layer.
-The output layer adapts based on specific dataset requirements.
+The output layer needs to be adapted based on specific dataset requirements.

 ![CtRNN Architecture](/pics_github_notebook/architecture.png)